Game against Olympiakos our worst so far: David Moyes

-English giants Man United suffer shock 0-2 defeat in the first leg of their Last 16 tie against Greek side
+Red Devils' manager slams team as Manchester United suffer a shock 0-2 defeat against Greek side Olympiakos in the first leg of their Last 16 tie

 Piraeus: Manchester United were shunted towards an unscheduled exit in the Champions League after crashing to a shock 2-0 defeat at Olympiakos in their Last 16 first-leg match on Tuesday.